karmab/kcli/doc/index.md

 sudo systemctl restart docker
 ```

-For ubuntu, you will also need the following hack:
+For ubuntu, you will need the following hack:

 ```bash
 export PYTHONPATH=/usr/lib/python2.7/site-packages
 ```

-If not running as root, you'll also have to add your user to those groups
+If not running as root, you'll have to add your user to those groups

 ```bash
 sudo usermod -aG qemu,libvirt YOUR_USER